BrandtOgden/dotfiles/README.md

-# Brandt's Configuration Files
+# My Configuration Files

-The nerd font I use is,
+TODO: Insert something here about the script

-Meslo (NerdFont)
+The nerd font I use is: Meslo (NerdFont)